© asturias.com

 On the coast of the municipality, the beach of Los Quebrantos and its surroundings (protected landscape).
 Wetlands, dune systems and marshes follow one another throughout this geography.
 In the summer months, the population of San Juan de la Arena is filled with visitors who come to enjoy its cuisine.

-The interior of the Council also offers very beautiful landscapes and towns full of charm (La Corrada, La Ferrería, Ranón or Riberas, are some of them), with dozens of routes for pleasant hiking: the Ruta del Agua, the Ruta de los Sailors, the Route of the Sierra de Pulide, the Route of Los Veneros or the Route of Santa Eulalia.
+The interior of the Council also offers very beautiful landscapes and towns full of charm (La Corrada, La Ferrería, Ranón or Riberas, are some of them), with dozens of routes for pleasant hiking: the Water Route, the Sailors' Route, the Sierra de Pulide Route, the Los Veneros Route or the Santa Eulalia Route.

-El architectural heritage It does not follow behind: churches and chapels, unique buildings (Rula and Fábrica Lis, in La Arena, the unique Church of San Pedro in Soto del Barco and the neo-Gothic church of San Juan de la Arena), houses of Indians and palaces (that of the marquises of Ferrera, in Ponte, with a medieval tower of the sixteenth century, which is known as the palace of the Magdalena in Soto, mid-eighteenth century, the Palatial Mansion of the Plaza de Calvo Sotelo in San Juan de la Arena of the 19th century, or the Bouza Palace, in Riberas, a clear example of a rural house in Asturias).
+El architectural heritage is not far behind: churches and chapels, unique buildings (Rula and Fábrica Lis, in La Arena; the unique Church of San Pedro in Soto del Barco and the neo-Gothic church of San Juan de la Arena), Indian houses and palaces (that of the Marquises of Ferrera, in Ponte, with a medieval tower from the 16th century; the one known as the Magdalena Palace in Soto, from the mid-18th century; the Palatial Mansion in the Plaza de Calvo Sotelo in San Juan de la Arena from the 19th century; or the Bouza Palace, in Riberas, a clear example of an Asturian rural mansion).

-A dense ethnographic heritage splashes from granaries and hundred-year-old breadbaskets in every corner of the council.
+A dense ethnographic heritage dots Hundred-year-old granaries and breadbaskets in every corner of the municipality.

 In Soto del Barco you also have to go to your winches, cider houses and restaurants.
 Field and sea, synonym of excellent gastronomy: good meats, excellent fish and vegetables.
 And as monarch Angula, in whose honor a gastronomic festival is celebrated in winter.
 The eel of La Arena is reputed to be the best in the Cantabrian and the most abundant.

-Illustrious figures from a not too distant past have already savored the sea, the landscape and its food.
-Poets such as Rubén Darío or Ángel González, the painter Joaquín Sorolla or the Nobel Prize for Literature Seamus Heaney.
+Illustrious figures from a not-so-distant past They have already tasted the sea, the landscape and its food.
+Poets such as Rubén Darío or Ángel González, the painter Joaquín Sorolla or the Nobel Prize winner for Literature Seamus Heaney.

 See more things near here